RandomNoobster/IT1901-Chore-Manager/docs/release3/README.md

 ### Sensitive information

-Hide information about other users and collectives, we do not want to expose sensitive information RestricedPerson and RestricedCollective
+Our API hides sensitive information from the user, unless it is information about the authorized user itself (e.g. when logging in).
+This is done by creating a restricted class which does not have sensitive attributes (See [`RestrictedPerson`](/chore-manager/core/src/main/java/core/data/RestrictedPerson.java) and [`RestrictedCollective`](/chore-manager/core/src/main/java/core/data/RestrictedPerson.java)).
+An example is when getting a collective, we return a `RestrictedCollective`-object, which do not have any attributes for persons in the collective, and therefore does not expose sensitive information about them.
+The same applies for `RestrictedPerson`, which does not have any attributes for password, which means you only get information about the username and display name.

-All validation and checking is done in the back-end, to not expose any sensitive information to the user.,
+In addition, all validation and checking is done in the back-end, to not expose any sensitive information to the user.
 For-example when checking trying to log in, we don't call a method which returns all users, then check if the logging information match any of those users.
 Instead we have a method in the back-end, which takes in the username and password, and checks if it matches any of the users, then returns only that user.
-By doing this, you could never get access to a user without their password.

 ## Refactor of `Password` class

-We never store the actual password in clear text, we instead store a hash of the password.